ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 I will focus on **supervised** and **few-shot learning** in this blog post.
-Because most of these approaches require a substantial amount of data, we need to take advantage of existing corpora.
+Because most of these methods require a substantial amount of data, we need to take advantage of existing corpora.
 One way is to use *silver-standard data*.
 Their annotations are automatically generated, either by a statistical model trained from a similar language or a knowledge base.
 Silver-standard data may